Main campus of the Georgia Institute of Technology

-The main campus of the Georgia Institute of Technology occupies part of Midtown Atlanta, primarily bordered by 10th Street to the north, North Avenue to the south, and, with the exception of Tech Square, the Downtown Connector to the East, placing it well in sight of the Atlanta skyline.
+The main campus of the Georgia Institute of Technology occupies part of Midtown Atlanta, primarily bordered by 10th Street to the north, North Avenue to the south, and the Downtown Connector to the East, placing it well in sight of the Atlanta skyline.
 In 1996, the campus was the site of the athletes' village and a venue for a number of athletic events for the 1996 Summer Olympics.
 The construction of the Olympic Village, along with subsequent gentrification of the surrounding areas, significantly changed the campus.

 The Georgia Tech campus is located in Midtown, an area north of downtown Atlanta.
 Although a number of skyscrapers (most visibly AT&T Midtown Center, One Coca-Cola Plaza, and Bank of America Plaza) are visible from all points on campus, the campus itself has few buildings over four stories and has a great deal of greenery.
 This gives it a distinctly suburban atmosphere quite different from other Atlanta campuses such as that of Georgia State University.

 In addition to the main campus, Georgia Tech also operates satellite campuses in Savannah, Georgia (Georgia Tech Savannah); Metz, France (Georgia Tech Lorraine); Athlone, Ireland; Shenzhen, China; and Singapore.

+History

+As noted by a historical marker on the large hill in Central Campus, the site occupied by the school's first buildings once held fortifications built to protect Atlanta during the Atlanta campaign of the American Civil War.
+The surrender of the city took place on the southwestern boundary of the modern Georgia Tech campus in 1864.

+The Georgia School of Technology opened its doors in the fall of 1888 with only two buildings, under the leadership of professor and pastor Isaac S. Hopkins.
+One building (now Tech Tower, the main administrative complex) had classrooms to teach students; the other featured a workshop with a foundry, forge, boiler room, and engine room.
+It was designed specifically as a "contract shop" where students would work to produce goods to sell, creating revenue for the school while the students learned vocational skills in a "hands-on" manner.